Segment&assign RNAs

 Point display

-To further help the manual correction of the spots, FishFeats proposes option to change the point size display.
+To further help with the manual correction of spots, FishFeats proposes an option to change the point size display.

 Check the Point display box to expand its content in the Edit RNA interface on the right side of the window.

-Click on Reset point display to display again all the spots with the same size, controlled by the Display point size parameter.
+Click on Reset point display to display all the spots with the same size again, controlled by the Display point size parameter.

 Save/load RNAs

-To reload/continue the assignement later on, you can load this file in the segmenting RNA step by choosing load file in the segmentation method choice parameter.
+To reload/continue the assignment later on, you can load this file in the segmenting RNA step by choosing load file in the segmentation method choice parameter.

 Draw RNA counts

-This option, at the bottom of the Edit RNA* interface, allows to visualize the cells, colored by their number of RNA assigned to it.
+This option, at the bottom of the Edit RNA* interface, allows the cells to be visualized, colored by their number of assigned RNAs.

 You can also save this image as a 2D file by clicking Save drawn RNA* counts.